 In the mature global beverage industry, growth will continue to be driven by emerging markets, demographic trends and innovation.
 Carbonated soft drinks account for the majority of non-alcoholic beverages, but demand in developed markets has been in decline for years as consumers shift toward healthier and/or lower calorie alternatives.
 Over the last few years, such niche categories as energy drinks or single serve coffee have emerged and expanded.
 On the other hand, opportunities exist in emerging markets where favorable demographic trends are boosting consumption.
-Given the large proportion of calories consumed through beverages, the industry's ingredients and advertising policies have increasingly come under scrutiny.
+Given the large proportion of calories consumed through beverages, the industry’s ingredients and advertising policies have increasingly come under scrutiny.
 Producers of alcoholic beverages, in particular, face the challenge of implementing effective and responsible marketing strategies.
-The growing demand in emerging markets has seen production capacity expand in these areas.
+The growing demand in emerging markets has seen production capacity expanding in theses areas.
 As a result, the management of social and environmental risks such as water related risks is key to ensuring a sustainable long-term production base.